Our Vision

 We affirm the unity of the human race against racism and those who seek to divide our communities in order to consolidate power and/or maintain statuses of privilege at the expense of marginalized groups.
 Simultaneously, we affirm the diversity of the human race against those who seek to undermine or whitewash historical and present acts of oppression, marginalization, and discrimination through hegemonic expressions of cultural normativity.

-See One Blood: Parting Words to the Church on Race and Love by John Perkins and The Color of Compromise: The Truth about the American Church’s Complicity in Racism by Jemar Tisby.
+See The Color of Compromise: The Truth about the American Church’s Complicity in Racism by Jemar Tisby.